Letter To Prospective Students

 What is my take on good advisor-advisee match?

 I respect scholarship and love research, like most academics do.
-I consider getting a graduate degree takes initiative and commitment — it requires strong motivation to excel, long-lasting enthusiasm in research, and probably most importantly, a good advisor-advisee match — based on mutual trust/respect, effortless communication, and sometimes, a bit of luck.
+I consider getting a graduate degree takes initiative and commitment—it requires strong motivation to excel, long-lasting enthusiasm in research, and probably most importantly, a good advisor-advisee match—based on mutual trust and respect, effortless communication, and sometimes, a bit of luck.
 While it is complex to define what is exactly a “good match,” a simple rule of thumb is: if you feel this is the person you are willing to “work with,” not to “work for,” then it is usually a good sign.

 Am I looking for new MSc/PhD students?